vGamba: Attentive State Space Bottleneck for efficient Long-range Dependencies in Visual Recognition

-\paragraph{Goal} Our objective is to adapt Mamba-style SSMs to fit directly into a CNN bottleneck, replacing the $3 \times 3$ conv. with a single forward SSM pass per block.
+Our objective is to adapt Mamba-style SSMs to fit directly into a CNN bottleneck, replacing the $3 \times 3$ convolution with a single forward SSM pass per block.
 This design aims to efficiently capture LRD within a standard CNN pipeline while maintaining low computational and memory overhead.
-By integrating SSMs in a modular and lightweight manner, we aim to surpass the efficiency of traditional CNN and reduce the memory demands of Bottleneck Transformers~\cite{srinivas2021bottleneck}, whose MHSA has quadratic complexity.
+By integrating SSMs in a modular and lightweight manner, we aim to surpass the effectiveness of traditional CNN and reduce the memory and computational demands of Bottleneck Transformers~\cite{srinivas2021bottleneck}, whose MHSA has quadratic complexity.